Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 - A clear, line-item proposal for repair or replacement, tailored to your roof.

-Our goal is clarity: confirm what’s sound, flag risks early, and outline a clean path to restore performance before the next storm band arrives.
+Our goal is clarity: confirm what is sound, flag risks early, and outline a clean path to restore performance before the next storm band arrives.
+A documented post-storm roof inspection can also support conversations with adjusters and insurance agents when you are deciding between roof repair and full replacement.

 Roof Pricing & Cost Guides — Louisiana & MS Gulf Coast

 Plan your roof replacement budget with local assumptions for Louisiana and the Mississippi Gulf Coast.
-Final pricing reflects roof size (SQ), pitch and stories, access/setup, deck condition, ventilation balance, and flashing scope.
-Use the guides below for ranges, then request a line-item proposal built around your home’s geometry and code items.
+Final roof pricing reflects roof size (SQ), pitch and stories, access/setup, deck condition, ventilation balance, and flashing scope — and these variables apply across most roofers and roofing work in Louisiana and Mississippi.
+Southern Home Improvement Center (SHIC) can provide a line-item roof estimate built around your home’s geometry and code items, so you can compare proposals “apples to apples.”

 Roof Pricing & Cost Guides